Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/navigation_findings.md

 showing the weakest alignment.

 This community appears to span multiple basins and may contain transition states, corridor nodes, or gate-like structures linking different dynamical regimes.

-The result suggests that
+The result suggests that communities and basins are related, but not identical.

+Graph topology captures part of the dynamical structure, while basin membership contains additional state-space information.

+This community appears to span multiple basins and may contain transition states, corridor nodes, or gate-like structures linking different dynamical regimes.

-communities and basins are related, but not identical.
+The result suggests that communities and basins are related, but not identical.

 Graph topology captures part of the dynamical structure, while basin membership contains additional state-space information.

 ========================================================
 COMBINED CONCLUSION